rpglab/WholesaleElectrPricePredict/README.md

 1. Temperature data for the Houston region – Weather API.
 Using a python code, collected the temperature data using API call from the server of the website.

-2. ERCOT price data: Taking real time wholesale electricity price for a specific zone i.e. Houston area for four entire years: 2015-2018.
+2. ERCOT price data: From ercot website, taking real time wholesale electricity price for a specific zone i.e. Houston area for four entire years: 2015-2018.
 Temporal resolution is an hour.

 3. ERCOT load data: From ercot website, historical load data for each weather zone in the ercot region is got.
 Houston comes in the coast zone.